 Capital of the People’s Republic, Beijing is China’s political, economic and cultural centre.
 With an awesome history, Beijing was established in 1045 BC and for 800 years served as the capital of several dynasties.
 Today, a sightseeing tour takes in Tiananmen Square, a public square that also happens to be the world’s largest.
 Everything is large in China, including the former imperial residence of the imperial emperors of China.
 The Forbidden City, once forbidden to all but individuals on imperial business is a 720,000 sq m concoction dominated by vast gates, temples, halls and palaces replete with imperial yellow tiled roofs.
 Surrounded by a protective moat, it is said the Forbidden City comprises some 9999 rooms!

 At Silk Alley, there’s a chance to splash some cash in a retail haven that is a Beijing institution.
 Some bling jewellery for the lady and perhaps a genuine copy Rolex watch for the gent?
-Tonight, enjoy a traditional Chinese dinner at a city restaurant.
+Tonight, enjoy a traditional Chinese Peking Duck dinner.

 Overnight: Beijing | Breakfast, Dinner